artoby/goshdb/README.md

 SHEET_NAME = '...'

-# Create a GSheetsTable object.
+# Create a Table object.
 If you do this for the first time - it'll open a browser window (see Step 2 details)
-table = GSheetsTable(
+table = Table(
     secret_dir=Path('path/to/secret_dir'),
     spreadsheet_id=SPREADSHEET_ID,
     sheet_name=SHEET_NAME